Wren00/create-an-orc/README.md

 - Some randomised stats

 **Should have**
-- User accounts where they can save instances of characters that they wish to keep.
+- User accounts where a user can save instances of characters that they wish to keep record of.
 - Rate limiting to prevent an overload of AI requests.
+- The website should be viewable and usable on different screen sizes.

 **Could have**
-- Eventually expand to other kinds of fantasy characters, like elves, dwarves etc.
+- Eventually expand to other kinds of fantasy characters, like elves, dwarves etc. Each new type of potential character will need to be added as separate updates.
+- Users can share their favourite creations with other users.

 **Won't have**
-- A full gameified character sheet as this would be too complex.# create-an-orc
+- A full gameified character sheet for ttrpg players as this would be too complex.
+- A massively expanded description of the character as this is just meant to be a simple prompt to inspire user creativity.